 It is possible to cross The Barrier from either direction at the high or low crossing, although having done the crossing myself, I would recommend crossing from east to west (Terror Basin to Crescent Creek Basin) as this way you can see the cliff you must surmount rather than trying to find it blindly from above.

 From the north, parties typically approach Picket Pass after a climb of Mt.
 Fury.
 This route is described in the Cascade Alpine Guide, and involves descending the SE glacier on Fury and climbing over Outrigger Peak to gain the ridge.
 By various reports, traversing over Outrigger can be anything from 3rd class to low 5th; the 3rd class can probably be achieved by traversing around the west side and not heading to the summit too early (as my party did in 2008).
-From Outrigger Peak, it is mostly easy ridgetop hiking to get to Picket Pass (there is one 50-ft section that is best rappelled if coming at it from the north, having done this I'm not sure how difficult this section would be to ascend going the other direction).
+From Outrigger Peak, it is mostly easy ridgetop hiking to get to Picket Pass.
+There is one 50-ft section that most parties rappel if coming at it from the north, although I have heard at least one report of 4th class ledges on the east side that can avoid the need for a rappel and also make this section surmountable if coming from the south.
 There is superb camping at Picket Pass with stunning views of the sheer north walls of the Southern Pickets.

 (Update of an alternative route that was pointed out to me after I posted this page: "Missed a major exit from E. Fury to Picket pass.
 No need to go over Outrigger Peak.
 Go off E. Fury on its west.
 A small bit of class 3 maybe.
 More like sandy class 2 on slab.
 Missed the main route from Luna Col to E. Fury as well that most parties take.
 The ridge crest.
 1 move of class 5.0 3rd class with awesome views in all directions and NO glacier travel going up E. Fury.
 One can traverse the entire picket range without touching a glacier if one wishes.
 Just as the original party did.
 Look up Tabor and Crowder's Routes and Rocks."
 (Note: I have not done this route variation, so you might want to check the noted Tabor/Crowder resource to confirm it.))